kfdf/intrusive-index/README.md

 flatten(): Sequence<T extends Iterable<infer U> ?
 U : T>
 ```

 Flattens the sequence one level deep.
 Is used for joins.
-Both `concat` and `flatten` treat strings as *not* iterables.
+Both `concat` and `flatten` treat strings as *non*-iterables.

 ### skip/take